kedro-org/kedro/docs/source/data/data_catalog.md

         ]
     )
 ```
-### Example 3: Generalise datasets with similar types using into one dataset factory with multiple placeholders
+### Example 3: Generalise datasets of the same type using namespaces into one dataset factory with multiple placeholders

 You can use multiple placeholders in the same pattern.
-For example, consider the following catalog where the dataset entries share `type`, `file_format` and `save_args`:
+For example, consider the following catalog where the dataset entries share `type`, `file_format` and `save_args` and all datasets are part of a namespace:
 ```yaml
 processing.factory_data:
   type: spark.SparkDataSet